 - Heart rate sensor have been optimized on all models.

 - Health Snapshot that lets you log a 2 minute session of your heart rate, heart rate variability, respiration, blood oxygen and stress is now available in all models.
-This feature has been added to the Fenix 6 series.
+This feature has been added to the Fenix 6 series as well.

 - Free downloadable TopoActive maps is available in all models.
 Only Sapphire models come with preloaded Topo maps.